-One of the most useful tools in both Crosswalk K-12 and Town Transit is the Fleet View feature.
-Think of it as a Computer Aided Dispatch (CAD) made specially for school districts and transit authorities to use in motoring their bus fleets in real-time, whether that be a paratransit van or yellow school bus.
+How to use fleet view: one of the most useful tools on both Crosswalk K-12 and Town Transit is this very special feature.
+Think of it as a Computer Aided Dispatch (CAD) made specially for school districts and transit authorities to use in monitoring their bus fleets in real-time, whether that be a paratransit van or yellow school bus.
 No matter if you’re using a tablet or desktop, administrators can gather essential information about the bus at any moment including location, speed, etc.

 Staying true to UniteGPS’ motto of “the power of knowing,” continue reading this blog to learn how the Fleet View feature can always keep you informed!

 How does Fleet View work?

 Real-time, real-world.
 The Fleet View feature is an effective tool for customers to see their entire bus fleet.
 Users will find this tool in the Dashboard under Live Maps, pictured below.

 To begin, click on Fleet View to view each bus integrated into the Crosswalk K-12 or Town Transit solution.
 For our partner Kiona-Benton School District in Washington, below is a photo of what their set-up looks like.
 As you will see highlighted in yellow, on the left-hand side is the menu listing the vehicle number, the last collection, current GPS location, speed, as well as space for other vehicle details including:

 - Vin Number

 When you are viewing the map, keep in mind that the blue buildings are designated school facilities within the district.

 Pro tip: turn the center on bus off if you intend to scroll freely around the map instead of being anchored to the selected bus!